utsaslab/optfs/README.md

 a certain amount of time.
 This is set to be 30 seconds in OptFS.

 This needs to be tuned for the disk that OptFS runs on.
-If the disk does cache writes for more time than the OptFS setting, OptFS will not be able to provide consistency in the case of a crash.
+If the disk does cache writes for more time than the OptFS setting, OptFS will not be able to guarantee consistency in the case of a crash.

 #### Caveats